themoosman/argo-gitops-sample/README.md

 # argo-gitops-sample

 ## Overview
-A sample GitOps project for OpenShift utilizing ArgoCD and RHACM.
+A sample GitOps project for OpenShift utilizing Standalone ArgoCD or Argo running on RHACM.

 This repo can be used in two ways.

 1. Argo running on RHACM
-    1. This setup allows a single Argo instance (running on an RHACM hub) to manage multiple cluster
+    1. This setup allows a single Argo instance (running on an RHACM hub) to configure multiple managed clusters
 2. Argo running on a single cluster without RHACM (Standalone)
     1. This setup requires an Argo instance on every cluster